 The rest of this paper is organized as follows.
 Some background and definitions are provided in Section~\ref{sec:background}.
-Our main results are presented in Section~\ref{sec:results}, first for the case where edges arise as independent coin flips and, second, for the case in which flips corresponding to edges to and from a given pair of vertices are dependent.
-We then illustrate some practical implications of our results, through a simulation study in Section~\ref{sec:coverage}, exploring coverage of confidence intervals associated with our asymptotic arguments, and through application to food-sharing networks in Section~\ref{sec:example}, where we examine the extent to which real-world data can be found to support non-sparse versus sparse variants of our models.
+Our main results are presented in Section~\ref{sec:results}, first for the case where ties arise as independent coin flips; second, for the case in which flips corresponding to ties to and from a given pair of vertices are dependent; and, third, for the case of triadic (friend-of-a-friend) effects, which we study via simulation.
+We then illustrate some practical implications of our results through a simulation study in Section~\ref{sec:coverage}, exploring coverage of confidence intervals associated with our asymptotic arguments, and through application to food-sharing networks in Section~\ref{sec:example}, where we examine the extent to which real-world data can be found to support nonsparse versus sparse variants of our models.
 Finally, some additional discussion may be found in Section~\ref{sec:discussion}.